 The second week of my African adventure has flown by, and I can’t believe the experiences I’ve had in the past few days and that I only have another few left.
 But yesterday I actually came face to face with an endangered mountain gorilla!
 Here’s what I’ve been up to since completing the East AfricanContinue reading “Day 9-15: Gorilla trekking across Uganda”

 It’s day 8 of my Ugandan adventure and finally, after more than a week of no electricity, let alone internet, I’ve finished my project with East African Playgrounds!
 Have a read of what I’ve been up to so far (oh, and Andy says hi).

-Before I launch into a summary of what I got up to, I would like to thank each and every one of you who donated – the money is going to a fantastic cause.
+I am very pleased to announce that after setting myself some challenges to raise money for TeachFirst, I have succeeded and raised a total of £243 for the charity!
+Before I launch into a summary of what I got up to, I would like to thank each and every one of you who donated –Continue reading “Sian stays silent and succeeds at Snowdon”